-What is crew management for ships?
+What is ship crew management?

 In the maritime industry, crew management is a range of activities related to overseeing and organizing personnel onboard vessels.
 It encompasses